 Note: FY2022 is as of December 12

-Source: Based on reports published on the C2H website (April 2019 to December 2022.12 after institutionalization)
+Source: based on reports published on the C2H website (post-institutionalization, 2019.4-2022.12)

 The total time required for cost-effectiveness evaluation is 9 months for company analysis, 3 months for public analysis or 6 months for re-analysis, and 2 to 3 months for comprehensive evaluation by a specialized organization, which in total takes more than one year from the selection of items for evaluation.
 In Japan, not all drugs are subject to the cost-effectiveness evaluation system, but drugs and medical devices that are highly innovative and have a large financial impact are subject to the system (with some exceptions, such as for pediatric patients), so the number of cases is limited compared to other countries.
 The results of the analysis must be taken into consideration.